saumyasingh203/Microsoft-Codess-Project-Team-Rocket/README.md

 ----------------------------
 Human Start and AI start
 -------------------------
 Once the user has clicked on the "Let's Play" button on the pop up appearing the home screen - prompting them to enter their details and to leave a message - they are lead to the game screen.
-Here, the user has a choice between the choice of levels and then between "AI start" and "Human start"; which will decide who will make the firs move.<br>
+Here, the user has a choice between the choice of levels and then between "AI start" and "Human start"; which will decide who will make the first move.<br>
 ![](screencasts/humanstart.gif)<br>
-The above GIF shows an instance of the player starting the game.
+The above GIF shows an instance of the player making the first move.

 Viewing the database page